top of page

 How to apply

-If you have any questions or need further information, contact Dr Caroline Calvert, Bioeconomy Cluster Manager by email at bioeconomy-cluster@york.ac.uk
+Applications for this workshop are now closed.
+If you haven't applied and would like to attend, please contact Dr Caroline Calvert, Bioeconomy Cluster Manager by email at bioeconomy-cluster@york.ac.uk

 ynynca-logo.png